gridbugs/ocaml-ecosystem-surprises/index.md

 Opam, I depend on both my MIDI package and `ppx_inline_test`, and I moved the tests there.

-I've been told that forcing developers to expose private APIs for testing purposes encourages them to think more about how they structure their private APIs.
-While this may be true, I can't help but feel like this extra barrier to testing will have the effect of people writing fewer tests.
-Dune already has a higher barrier for testing than cargo since you have to explicitly enable inline tests in the dune file of the library under tests and install `ppx_inline_test`.
+I've been told that requiring developers to expose private APIs for testing purposes encourages them to think more about how they structure their private APIs.
+This may be true but I can't help but feel like this extra barrier to testing will also have the practical effect of (possibly subconsciously) reducing the number of tests that get written.
+Dune already has a higher barrier for testing than cargo since you have to explicitly enable inline tests in the dune file of the library under test and install `ppx_inline_test`.
 In Rust if I have a _passing curiosity_ about whether my code works in some case all I have to do is add a function tagged with `#[test]` and run `cargo test`.

 ## Local Packages and Opam